Table of Contents

 The Central Information Commission (CIC) has the authority to investigate issues on its own if there are valid reasons.
 It ensures that public authorities follow its decisions.
 The CIC can also receive and look into complaints from anyone who:

-• Has not gotten a response to their request for information in a given time.
+- Has not gotten a response to their request for information within a given time.

 The CIC can examine any records held by public authorities, and those records must be provided during the inquiry—nothing can be hidden.
 During these inquiries, the CIC has civil court powers, which include: